 b.
 A process server will serve the papers on your special needs adult child.
 I know; even if your child has no clue what is going on, this is an Arizona guardianship requirement.

 c.
 The court investigator will meet you and/or your child.
-This is a social worker from the court, which makes sure you are not trying to take advantage of your special needs adult child.
+This is a social worker from the court, who makes sure you are not trying to take advantage of your special needs adult child.
 Depending on the court investigator’s schedule and personal preference, he/she may meet your child at school or at your home.

 d.
 A lawyer will be appointed to represent your child.
 Chances are, the lawyer will ask to meet your child at the actual court hearing rather than making a home visit.